benchristel/programming-without-mystery/0400-kv-store.md

-# Case Study 1: An Immutable Key-Value Store
+# Case Study: An Immutable Key-Value Store

 In this chapter, I'll be exploring the implementation of an immutable key-value store with an HTTP API.
 Here,